 Private Practice - Sex and Couples Therapy

-Dr. Rosen is currently offering a limited number of appointments on Thursday mornings for sex and couples therapy, beginning in September 2016.
+Dr. Rosen is currently offering a limited number of appointments on Thursday mornings for sex and couples therapy.

 Current courses taught by Dr. Rosen